GeekTrainer/learn-django/Outline.md

 1. Introduction
     * Learning Objectives
       - In this module you will learn:
-2. Retrieving the starter app
+2. Retrieving the project starter files
+    * Creating a new directory
     * Installing Git
     * Cloning the GitHub repository
 3. What is Django?